Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Introduction

-In this paper, we study the optimal control of quantum entanglement in continuous variable systems, and how to adapt the control in non-Markovian open systems.
-We study two configurations of quantum harmonic oscillator chains, and apply optimal control to transfer entanglement states from one end of the chain to another.
+In this paper, we study the optimal control of quantum entanglement in continuous-variable systems and~how to adapt the control in non-Markovian open systems.
+Various cutting-edge strategies for the optimal control of entangled states or quantum dynamics in general have recently been proposed, such as an adaptive procedure utilizing analytical Lie algebraic derivatives~\cite{Goodwin2022a} and Lie group and algebraic control for high-dimensional qudits~\cite{Omanakuttan2023a}, where control may be realized by intertwining a sequence of local SU gates and the interaction in alternating layers of single-qudit gates and entangling gates.
+Another interesting approach uses the adiabatic invariant in Su--Schrieffer--Heeger chains~\cite{Palaiodimopoulos2021a}, where one may take advantage of resonant effects to speed up the control.
+More recently, various machine learning techniques~\cite{Liu2024a,Duncan2025a,Xie2022a} such as reinforcement learning have also been applied to derive quantum control, which has been shown to be scalable to large systems.
+Here, we will focus on the use of a gradient-based iterative algorithm known as Krotov's method~\cite{Konnov1999b,Reich2012v,Tannor1992h, Jager2014a,Goerz2019a}, which allows us to design complex control targets and also lets us fully consider the influences of the non-Markovian effects.
+We study two configurations of quantum harmonic oscillator chains and~apply optimal control to transfer entanglement states from one end of the chain to the other.
 We show how to revise the optimal control for non-Markovian open systems, which introduces dissipative terms that are dependent on the external controls.
-The techniques used here are designed to be generic and can be applicable to other discrete or continuous variable systems.
+The~techniques used here are designed to be generic and can be applicable to other discrete- or continuous-variable~systems.